-When it comes to delivering a good photo, an essential part of the process is editing in post-production.
+When it comes to delivering a good photo, an essential part of the process is dodge and burning during photo editing.
 When photography only existed on film, editing techniques were a lot more time-consuming.
 Plus, you had to be really handy to achieve an impressive result.

 One of the techniques photographers would use when projecting the film on photo paper was to enhance the contrast.
 They would do this by exposing the highlights more while under-exposing the shadows.
 Hence the name of the process – Dodging and Burning.

-Today we do this with tools like Photoshop and other photo editors.
+Today we do this with dodge and burn tools in Photoshop and other photo editors during post-processing.
 With these tools, you can achieve similar effects using a few different methods.
-Dodging and Burning (or D&B) is a technique used for adding contrast selectively as opposed to using a slider where contrast is applied to the whole image.
+Dodging and Burning (or D&B) is a technique used for adding contrast to specific areas as opposed to using a slider where contrast is applied to the whole image.
 It’s a powerful way to get your image from good to fantastic.

-You will find that dodge and burning is used primarily for portraits.
-However, it’s actually great for any other photography purposes – architecture, landscape, interior and products.
+You will find that dodge and burning are used primarily for portraits.
+However, it’s actually great for any other photography purposes – architecture, landscape, interior, and products.

 It is an easy way to add dimension to your capture, make the highlights pop, deepen the shadows and accentuate the details in your photograph.
 We’ll have a look at a few non-destructive techniques for dodge and burning using Photoshop.